d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/vision-transformer.md

 The multi-layer Transformer encoder transforms $m+1$ input vectors into the same amount of output vector representations of the same length.
-It works exactly the same way as the original Transformer encoder in :numref:`fig_Transformer`, only differing in the position of normalization.
+It works exactly the same way as the original Transformer encoder in :numref:`fig_transformer`, only differing in the position of normalization.
 Since the “&lt;cls&gt;” token attends to all the image patches via self-attention (see :numref:`fig_cnn-rnn-self-attention`),